FilipMKgit/FilipMKgit/README.md

 <h1>Hi, I'm Filip! 👋</h1>
 <h3>MSc Health Data Science · University of Galway</h3>

-<p>I'm a Health Data Science graduate with a focus on clinical trial methodology, statistical computing, and machine learning.
+<p>I'm a Health Data Science graduate with a focus on clinical trial methodology, statistical computing and machine learning.
 I enjoy building tools that make statistics more accessible and reproducible.</p>

 ---